AbhishekG-1plus/Quant_Research_Project-Abhishek-Gadekar/Readme.md

 **Research Thesis**

 Nifty and Bank Nifty indices have significant overlap in terms of their constituents and weights.
-Our thesis is that their volatilities are also likely to be affected by similar market conditions and macroeconomic factors.
+My thesis is that their volatilities are also likely to be affected by similar market conditions and macroeconomic factors.
 We can thus construct a pairs trading strategy that attempts to capture any dispersion that may occur between the volatilities of the two indices

-This assignment will involve building a pairs trading strategy to test this hypothesis.
+This project will involve building a pairs trading strategy to test this hypothesis.
 The output we are looking for is a medium-frequency strategy that has a trading horizon ranging between 30 min to 5 days.

 **Dataset**